ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

     Variables that have different types can refer to values that are equal.
  2. **Type inference is forward-only, and mostly bottom-up.**
     The typechecker assigns a concrete type to every bound variable;
-    there is no constraint propagation that makes type information flow backwards.
+    there are no Hindley–Milner-style constraint propagation
+    that makes type information flow backwards.
     Although the typechecker always infers _some_ type, the inferred type can be less precise than what backwards inference could find.
-    Forward-only inference keeps the typechecker fast,
+    Forward-only inference keeps the typechecker [fast][swift-slow],
     and tractable for humans.
     After all, RCL tries to be a _reasonable_ configuration language: humans should be able to reason about whether a program is well-typed.